 Carpal Tunnel Syndrome - Prevention

-preventing it is to take good care of your general health.
+- Take good care of your general health.
 This includes

 staying at a healthy weight, not smoking, and getting regular exercise.
-Other

 - Keep your arm, hand, and finger muscles